jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

-One option hitherto not discussed thus far is combining the ability to naturally generate personal Magic Points as per the Legend Core Rulebook with opportunities to regenerate 96
+One option hitherto not discussed thus far is combining the ability to naturally generate personal Magic Points as per the Legend Core Rulebook with opportunities to regenerate or boost the total further with Magic Points reaped from sacrificing.
-Alex Greene (order #3262370)                                                                             7
-         or boost the total further with Magic Points reaped from sacrificing.
 This allows the best elements of both methods to be used in parallel with each other but with the potential result that magic becomes an overwhelming influence on the game world, where spells and spirits are used continuously, especially at the top church echelons.